 Your institution may not allow you to change your personal information, password, or settings through Blackboard Learn.
 Because Blackboard Learn often shares data with other systems on campus, such as the registrar's office, it may be necessary to ensure that your information is the same everywhere.
 In this case, your institution will have a different way to change your information.
 Contact your institution to learn more.

-If you see your name in the list in the left panel, select Sign Out at the bottom of the list.
+Select Sign Out at the bottom of the list.

 If your institution uses single sign-on (SSO) to authenticate users in Blackboard Learn, an additional message appears when you log out.
 With single sign-on, you can use multiple applications after you log in to only one.
 The applications are set up to trust each other and share your authentication in one session.
 For example, your institution may let you use your Google account to log in to Learn.
-If you’re already logged in to Google on your current browser, Learn automatically logs in as well.
+If you’re already logged in to Google on your current browser, Learn logs in automatically as well.

 When you log out of a single sign-on session, Blackboard Learn asks you if you want to end all related sessions or continue.
 If you do nothing, the system ends all sessions in two minutes.
-If you want to continue your session, you’ll need to login again for your security.
+If you want to continue your session, you’ll need to log in again for your security.

 I'm locked out of my account.
 How do I unlock it?